 Travelling to Norway conjured up images of Nordic culture and sweeping vistas over deep blue fjords.
 Reading about Norway in a Nutshell made me want to take a train ride through the mountains and a boat ride through the waters.
 Flåm was where my dreams of Norway most came true.
 In fact, this is a popular cruise stop for showing off the country and sits right in the middle of Norway in a Nutshell’s itinerary.
 For the Norway that I visited, I felt like I was the farthest away from the United States that I could get.
+There are so many great things to do in Flam, Norway.

 What is a fjord and why would I want to visit one?